 Written by Hannah Strandberg

-See the rest of Astra’s house in all its Christmas cozyiess here.
-And for more DIY Christmas ideas, don’t miss 12 Days of DIY Christmas Ornament Kits From Etsy.
+Looking for what type of garland or Christmas tree to get?
+Check out our Christmas tree guide here!
 Of course, don’t forget to follow us on Instagram, Facebook and Pinterest to get your daily dose of farmhouse inspiration!